aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 Launch templates further specify many parameters related to networking, authorization, instance type, and more.

-This guide describes requirements for using launch templates with Karpenter, and includes an example procedure.
+This guide describes requirements for using launch templates with Karpenter, and later an example procedure.

 ## Launch Template Requirements

+The Launch Template resource includes a large number of fields.
+AWS accepts launch templates with any subset of these fields defined.

+Certain fields are obviously critical, such as AMI and User Data.
+Some fields are useful for particular workloads, such as storage and IAM Instance Profile.

+Finally, **the majority of Launch Template fields should not be set** (or will have no effect), such as network interfaces and instance type.

+## Important Fields

+When creating a custom launch template, the AMI and User Data are the defining characteristics.

 ### AMI